talesmarra/simple-mlops/simple-continuous-training/README.md

 The Lambda function reads data from a S3 bucket, trains a model and stores the model in another S3 bucket (the registry).

-To use this example, you need to have Terraform installed and configured to use your AWS account.
+To use this example, you need to have Terraform installed and configured to use your AWS account;

 First, login to ECR create an ECR repository to store the Docker image: